azaki13/AZANCast/README.md

 # 2. Be self contained i.e. not needing external media server so it has one less dependency.
 #
 # I will add more description later.
 Feel free to comment.
+# Apology: I realize this is YAAP (Yet Another Azan Player) but I felt I needed to put this together.